paulromeijn/database-modules/source/database/build-nature-and-grid/README.md

 # Nature and grid build database

-This database is used to generate the Nature and Grid related dbdata files.
+This database is a demo how to use the common modules and generate the Nature and Grid related dbdata files.

 ## Commands